samu-workopen/learningwikibase/_articles/install-wikibase.md

 ### Configure Wikibase

-1. if you click on "Special Version" → you need to activate Wikibase Language Version (you need this to create labels in different languages) and Wikibase Repro (you need this to create items and properties on your Wikibase instance) → is also located in the Docker Image
+1. If you click on "Special Version" → you need to activate Wikibase Language Version (you need this to create labels in different languages) and Wikibase Repro (you need this to create items and properties on your Wikibase instance) → is also located in the Docker Image.
-2. what you have to do is activate the local settings.
-To do this you have to copy the LoW Extension command into the Local Settings PHP version (the file will be generated when you finish the MediaWiki installation, then copy it to your main directory).
-The command is: wfLoadExtension( 'UniversalLanguageSelector' );
+2. You need to activate the local settings.
+To do this you have to copy the LoW Extension command into the Local Settings PHP version.
+The file will be generated when you finish the MediaWiki installation, then copy it to your main directory.
+The command is: wfLoadExtension( 'UniversalLanguageSelector' ).
-The activation of Wikibase is done from the Wikibase installation page: https://www.mediawiki.org/wiki/Wikibase/Installation e.g. you can only activate the repro if only this is needed e.g. depending on the purpose (e.g. you can decide if the client is needed or not)
+The activation of Wikibase is done from the [Wikibase installation page](https://www.mediawiki.org/wiki/Wikibase/Installation) e.g. you can only activate the repro if only this is needed e.g. depending on the purpose (e.g. you can decide if the client is needed or not)
-4. if you've updated your special version now, you're ready to go.
-If you use this command: php maintenance/update.php
+4. If you've updated your special version now, you're ready to go.
+If you use this command: php maintenance/update.php.
-5. executes all basic things will be created (e.g. the database tables you need to work in Wikibase)
+5. Executes all basic things will be created (e.g. the database tables you need to work in Wikibase)
-6. the wikibase repro you have installed should work this way.
+6. The wikibase repro you have installed should work this way.

 ## Install Wikibase with a Docker Image

 This Video will show you a Docker Image Installation:

-VIDEO
+VIDEO IN PROGRESS

-All informations about the Docker installation you can find here:https://github.com/wmde/wikibase-docker/blob/master/README-compose.md
+All informations about the Docker installation you can find [Readme-Compose](https://github.com/wmde/wikibase-docker/blob/master/README-compose.md).

 ## Open Stack to run a custom Wikibase

+This Video will show you, how to do run a custom Wikibase with OpenStack.

+VIDEO IN PROGRESS

+To get all information please read [Using Open Stack to run custom Wikibase](https://fuga.cloud/labs/using-openstack-to-run-custom-wikibase/)

+Create an account, if you don’t have one already
+Add billing details
+Click the button to setup horizon
+Navigate to “Project”
+>> Compute
+>> Instances
+>> Launch Instance
+Name: wikibase1, Any availability zone, count 1 Source, latest ubuntu (currently 18.04)
+Flavour: c1.large (medium should also work)
+Key pair, create one and download the PEM :)
+>> Launch Instance
+Add a public IP:
+From the instances page, click on the actions menu on the right hand side & click Associate floating IP Click the + button to add a new IP
+Click Allocate IP && Associate
+Add firewall rules:
+Navigate to Project >> Compute >> Access & Security >> Security Groups
+Click on “Manage Rules” for the default group
+Allow ingress on port 22 (for ssh) for your IP (or all IPs, depending on how secure you want to be) Allow ingress on the ports for wikibase & query service UI access (the defaults at 8181 and 8282) from all IPs 0.0.0.0/0 Login to the instance: ssh ubuntu@111.111.111.111 # where the IP is the public IP you assigned Install deps: sudo apt-get update
+Install Docker, follow the instructions on https://docs.docker.com/install/linux/docker-ce/ubuntu/ Install Docker Compose, follow the instructions on https://docs.docker.com/compose/install Get your Docker Compose
+In the future there will be a lovely UI that you can download a docker-compose.yml from Currently you have to look at the example and work from that replacing various default values @ https://github.com/wmde/wikibase-docker/blob/master/docker-compose.yml
+All values that should be replaced are included next to “CONFIG” comments in the yaml wget https://raw.githubusercontent.com/wmde/wikibase-docker/master/docker-compose.yml # Make your modifications, or just download your modified file sudo docker-compose up -d #Wait for a few seconds sudo docker-compose ps # check the status
+Upon going through this cycle, there will be an empty Wikibase ready for use.
+ Wikibase Cloud When this screen is visible, it is ready to receive input.
+Given it runs on the same infrastructure as Wikidata, linked data can be added using the same data model allowing for better integration between Wikidata and the freshly installed Wikibase instance.
+We are now able to populate this Wikibase instance running on the Fuga Cloud server, using the same Python framework, we use to add knowledge to Wikidata.

+Upon adding data to the local Wikibase, we were able to query between our own Wikibase, Wikidata and an external scientific database (UniProt).
+This allows us to ask questions of our data in novel ways.
+Members of the Wikidata community maintain mappings between Wikidata and UniProt.
+The portion of the query below, that is highlighted by the blue rectangle, shows how Wikidata is used to store UniProt mappings.
+Thus we can ask questions about our data, in combination with cross-domain data in Wikidata, and the external UniProt data.
+In the screendump below, it is one query submitted to our own Wikibase, that returns this integrated knowledge from the two remote Semantic web servers.

+Running a Wikibase on an OpenStack cloud enables the integration of this local data with external points using a single API.
+With this interface users can skip over many of the configuration steps for the Wikibase instance they create.
+By including the API and the Wikidata Query Service in the image, these instances of Wikibase are preconfigured to interoperate with current Wikidata infrastructure.

+ WikibaseInfrastructure